-Below tips can help retirees to stay safe from tax scams:
+Tips that can help retirees to stay safe from tax scams:

 Scammers have this trend of making calls and claims of working with the government.
 In most cases, they ask you to pay right away and possibly offer a special refund if you make the requested payments.

 These scammers are confident to the extent that they might threaten dire consequences, like an arrest, if you don’t pay your taxes right away.
 Other than a phone call, they might send an email or even a letter requesting you to make payment upon receipt.
-It’s safe to be suspicious each time you receive a call, an email or a regular mail asking you to pay immediately.
+It’s safe to be suspicious each time you receive a call, an email, or regular mail asking you to pay immediately.

-The scammer who poses as the preparers will charge you fees; however, they won’t sign(at the back) your documents as it is required of all the preparers are necessary.
+The scammer who poses as the preparers will charge you fees; however, they won’t sign(at the back) your documents as required of all the preparers are necessary.
 They will go ahead and print your return before asking that you sign it and mail it to the IRS.